 Environmental and Natural Resource Law and Policy, MLS: The master of legal studies in environmental and natural resources law and policy is for professionals who want to broaden their understanding of the continuously evolving field of environmental and natural resources law on a global level.
 Legal Administration, MSLA: The MSLA program provides students with the knowledge and skills to run a law firm, court or legal organization, both nationally and internationally.
-Concentrations in law firm adminstration and court adminstration allow for further specialization.
+Concentrations in law firm administration and court administration allow for further specialization.
 Legal Studies, MLS: Denver Law’s master of legal studies (MLS) program is designed for graduate students and professionals whose interests and areas of employment would be enriched by the study of law, the legal system and legal reasoning but who do not want to practice law.
 Taxation, MT: The graduate tax program curriculum combines both the law and accounting aspects of tax practice, giving our graduates the ability to provide thoughtful, practical advice to their clients.

 Career-Focused Education.
 Online and Evenings.